Generic Name: glyburide and metformin hydrochloride

 There is no information on the effect of gender on the pharmacokinetics of glyburide.

 Metformin pharmacokinetic parameters did not differ significantly in subjects with or without type 2 diabetes when analyzed according to gender (males=19, females=16).
-Similarly, in controlled clinical studies in patients with type 2 diabetes, the antihyperglycemic effect of metformin was comparable in males and females.

 No information is available on race differences in the pharmacokinetics of glyburide.